If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 • any signs of infection in the breast, such as swelling, redness

 Women's breasts should be not only beautiful, but also healthy.
 If a woman begins to feel pain in the mammary gland, she should pay attention to it.
 Often we are talking about natural and harmless causes of their occurrence.
-However, one should not ignore those situations when pain is a consequence of the development of some diseases and pathologies.
+However, we should not ignore those situations when pain is a consequence of the development of some diseases and pathologies.

-2. Cyclic or non-cyclic.
+2. Cyclical or non-cyclical.

 3. Acute or chronic.